Section 601. Competency

 Section 610.
 Religious Beliefs or Opinions

 Section 611.
-Manner and Order of Interrogation and Presentation
+Mode and Order of Examining Witnesses and Presenting Evidence

 (b) Scope of Cross-Examination.